 Now that you’ve created your profile, it’s time to familiarize yourself with LinkedIn and all it can offer — and there’s no shortage of veteran-focused groups, organizations, and thought leaders to connect with.
 Here are just a few to check out:

-Also, a very cool freebie from LinkedIn that we want to make sure we let you know about before we move on from our LinkedIn resources: LinkedIn offers U.S. veterans a free one-year Premium Career Subscription, including access to LinkedIn Learning, which is full of training videos, classes, and certifications.
+Also, a very cool freebie from LinkedIn that you should you know about moving on from these LinkedIn resources: LinkedIn offers U.S. veterans a free one-year Premium Career Subscription, including access to LinkedIn Learning, which is full of training videos like this one, classes, and certifications.
 Make sure you take advantage of this—it’s an incredible value.

 You’ve made up your mind: you’re leaving the military.
 You’ve served your country, you’ve fulfilled your service commitment, and your separation paperwork has been approved.
 Maybe you have a few more months of service, or perhaps you’re counting down the days—but whatever the case may be, returning to civilian life can be a big step.